wiseman-timelord/WiseRain/README.md

 ## DESCRIPTION
 Here is the official Wiseman-Timelord RainMeter skin, yes there is one.
 This skin is a PowerShell focused skin, that utilizes "PowershellRM", while it may not be necessary to be using this, it provides comprihensive future development potential.
 If looking for a blueprint to make an advanced custom rain-meter skin based on powershell scripts with all, of the basic requirements in place and done through the use of cmdlets, therein...
 - Version 1.00 is a good lightweight base, for people wishing to develop their own powershell based scripts.
+Later versions have less comments/blank lines.
 - Version => 1.05, has a few more, features and improvements, and uses a Psd1 file requiring saving each iteration of a <1kb temp file, while monitoring panel is active.

 ### FEATURES